How and where you use a web layer depends on the type of layer and what you need to do with it. The following are examples:

-Follow these steps to export data from the details page of a hosted feature layer or hosted feature layer view:
+Follow these steps to export data from a hosted feature layer or hosted feature layer view:

 - Sign in and open the item page for the features you want to export.

-- Export to Shapefile—Creates a compressed file (.zip) containing a shapefile for each layer and its associated metadata (if present) that you export.
+- Export to Shapefile—Creates a compressed file (.zip file) containing a shapefile for each layer and its associated metadata (if present) that you export.
 You can download the file and save it to your computer.

-- Export to KML—Creates a KML service you can open in Map Viewer.
+- Export to KML—If you export a single layer, this option creates a KML service you can open in Map Viewer or Map Viewer Classic.
 When you export all layers to KML, a KML collection is created.
-This collection is a .zip file containing one KML file per layer.
+This collection is a .zip file containing one KML file per layer that you can download.

 - Export to Excel—Creates a Microsoft Excel spreadsheet.
 You can open the file or save it to your computer.
 If you export all layers to Excel, each layer will be a separate sheet in the spreadsheet.

 - Export to FGDB—Creates a .zip file containing a file geodatabase.
-The file geodatabase contains a feature class and its associated metadata (if present).
+The file geodatabase contains a feature class and its associated metadata and attachments (if present).
 You can download the .zip file and save it to your computer.
-Note that the .zip file uses the name you specify for the Title, but the geodatabase name is randomly generated, and the feature class has the same name as the layer you exported.

 - Export to GeoJSON—Creates a GeoJSON file containing definitions for all layers you export.
+If you export from an individual layer, only that layer's definition will be present in the GeoJSON file.
 You can download the file and save it to your computer.

-- Export to Feature Collection—Creates a feature collection item you can open in Map Viewer.
+- Export to Feature Collection—Creates a feature collection item you can open in Map Viewer Classic.